sczyh30/vertx-blueprint-microservice/docs/en/tutorial-api-gateway.md

 Then we can get the response in the response handler of `request` method.
 We can get the response body via `response.bodyHandler` method.
 As is mentioned above, if the status code corresponds to server error (5xx), we consider the request failed so the circuit breaker future should be failed as well (4).
 If the status code is well, we create a server response, set status code and headers (5), then write response to the user client (6).
 Don't forget to `complete` the circuit breaker future.

 Wow!
 A simple reverse proxy with failure handling is finished!
-Next let' see how to manage authentication.
+Though this is a simple implementation, you may extend it for your concrete demand.
+Next let's see how to manage authentication.

 ## Authentication management